LightAndLight/lightandlight/README.md

 I enjoy building things that make people more effective.
 I'm particularly passionate about developer tooling because it contributes to a cycle of self improvement within software development.

+Currently open to opportunities.
+I strongly prefer in-person collaboration, and will still consider remote work.
+Cryptocurrency/blockchain are a hard no.

 ## Projects

 My 'academic' roots lie in programming language theory and type theory.
 As a result, all of my biggest